 RELATIONS includes work from artists such as Larry Achiampong, Hurvin Anderson, Kamrooz Aram, Firelei Báez, Moridja Kitenge Banza, Frank Bowling, Lubaina Himid, Bharti Kher, Rick Leong, Manuel Mathieu, Jordan Nassar, Yoko Ono, Maia Cruz Palileo, Rajni Perera, Jessica Sabogal, Curtis Talwst Santiago, Marigold Santos, Yinka Shonibare CBE, Shanna Strauss, Salman Toor, Hajra Waheed, and Jinny Yu.

-The exhibition premiered at PHI Foundation from July 8 until December 7, 2020 and will tour to Esker Foundation from July 24 through to November 27, 2021.
+The exhibition premiered at the PHI Foundation from July 8 until December 7, 2020 and is currently presented at Esker Foundation from July 24 through to November 27, 2021.

 224 pages, hardcover